 NOTE: A flap setting of 30 degrees is recommended for Normal Landings.
 However, the POH allows any desired flap setting to be used for landing.

+Maintain airspeed +10/-5 KIAS (Private) or +5/-5 KIAS (Commercial).
 Touch down within 400 feet (Private) or 200 feet (Commercial) of landing point.

 Crosswind Approach and Landing

 Objective: To safely and land the aircraft during crosswind conditions..